 Not in IronCAD.
-The other products only use a structured history-based approach – This means the order in which you model your design is critical to the way your model behaves as you make changes – get the order of features in your model wrong and one simple change to one small aspect of your design could mean the most bizarre results and time consuming re-building to make the model work again.
+Other products use a structured history-based approach, this means the order in which you model your design is critical to the way your model behaves as you make changes… Get the order of features in your model wrong and one simple change to one small aspect of your design could mean the most bizarre results and time consuming re-building to make the model work again.

 IronCAD is different because it has both structured and non-structured part design.
 Non-structured works particularly well when you are in the more creative stage of design and are testing out concepts and ideas and need to make radical changes quickly without being constrained by the model's sequence of construction.

 This video visually explains why it is important to have both ACIS and Parasolid modeling engines.

 Configurator is a unique tool (available on an annual basis at very low extra cost) that lets your sales people interact with your clients to visually show how multiple components or assemblies come together into a configured system, by dragging and dropping them into a scene.
 Instant BOMs and Quotes can be generated from the completed configuration using this tool and the production team have absolute clarity when the time comes to create the order.

 IronCAD allows more intelligence and even domain-specific knowledge to be added to your components through a process we call Smart eBEHAVIOR.
 You can create intelligent features, parts or components that position, size and orient precisely onto other components.
 You can even add behaviours such as predefined constraints that can provide accurate movements in mechanisms.
 Further extend your design process by adding connections to other business related processes such as ERP to provide information such as pricing, availability, or manufacturing delivery to make more informed design decisions on your new products.
 Store this intelligence into your catalogues as Smart eCONTENT to share across your organization and even with customers using any one of the IronCAD products to meet different users’ levels of expertise.